the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 ```
 ## Copy Elision Cases:

-### Case 1: Temporary Object Passing (mandatory since C++17)
+### Case 1: Initialization from a prvalue of the same type (mandatory since C++17)

-If a function has a paramater of any class type and this function is called via a PR value expression such as a temporary object expression, since C++17, compiler applies mandatory
+In the initialization of an object, when the source object is a nameless temporary and is of the same class type (ignoring cv-qualification) as the target object, since C++17, compiler applies mandatory
 copy elision.
+The following situation fits in this case: if function has a paramater of any class type and this function is called via a PR value expression such as a temporary object expression.
+In the above example,
-In the above example, foo function takes "Myclass{10}" argument as an initalizer expression for "Myclass mx" object when calling "foo(Myclass{10})".
-In other words, temporary object doesn't get
+foo function takes "Myclass{10}" argument as an initalizer expression for "Myclass mx" object when calling "foo(Myclass{10})".
+In other words, temporary materialization conversion does not occur, meaning the temporary
-materialized.
+object is never created and the parameter object is constructed directly.
 ### Case 2: Return Value Optimization(RVO)

 - Unnamed Return Value Optimization(URVO) (mandatory since C++17)

-In the initialization of an object, when the source object is a nameless temporary and is of the same class type (ignoring cv-qualification) as the target object.
 When the nameless temporary is the operand of a return statement, this variant of copy elision is known as URVO(In C++17 and later, URVO is mandatory and no longer considered a form of copy elision)

 - Named Return Value Optimization(NRVO) (still an optimization)